Valentín Gómez Farías: Life Between Presidencies

 Gómez Farías would leave Mexico and move to New Orleans where he lived off of his savings.
 He would return in 1838, and was greeted by his supporters at Veracruz.
 When he entered the capital, some members of the public cheered their old president.
 Gómez Farías was legally permitted to be in the country, but after learning of the clamor with which he was greeted, the council of ministers passed a resolution to keep him under surveillance.

 Gómez Farías was able to meet with President Bustamante, whom he had helped overthrow in 1832, and assured him that he would respect the government.
 The government arrested him on suspicion of sedition anyways, and Gómez Farías admitted to the judge that he had held political meetings at his home.
-Farias was nonetheless shortly released as a result of one of Bustamante's short lived ministries whom were sympathetic to federalism.
+Gómez Farías was nonetheless shortly released as a result of one of Bustamante's short lived ministries whom were sympathetic to federalism.

 Federalist Revolution of 1840

 Meanwhile, a conspiracy was being organized by the Federalist General José de Urrea, who had already tried to overthrow Bustamante in 1838.
-He was imprisoned but had kept in communication with his federalist associates and on July 15, 1840, he escaped from prison.
+He was imprisoned but had kept in communication with his federalist associates and on 15 July 1840, he escaped from prison.
 With a few hundred troops, Urrea broke into the National Palace, snuck past sleeping palace guards, overpowered Bustamante's private bodyguard, and surprised the president in his bedchambers.
 As Bustamante reached for his sword, Urrea announced his presence, to which the president replied with an insult.
 The soldiers aimed their muskets at Bustamante, but were restrained by their officer who reminded them that Bustamante had once been Iturbide's second in command.
 The president was assured that his person would be respected, but was now a prisoner of the rebels.
 Almonte, the minister of war had meanwhile escaped to organize a rescue.

 The rebels now offered command of the revolution to Gómez Farías and he accepted.
 Government and federalist forces converged at the capital.
 Federalists occupied the entire vicinity of the National Palace while government forces prepared their positions for an attack.
 Skirmishes broke out the entire afternoon, sometimes involving artillery.
 A cannonball crashed through the dining room where the captive president was having dinner, covering his table with debris.

 The conflict appeared to be reaching a stalemate, and the president was released in order to try and reach a negotiation.
 Negotiations broke down and the capital had to face twelve days of warfare, which resulted in property damage, civilian loss of life, and a large exodus of refugees out of the city.
 Now news was received that government reinforcements were on the way under the command of Santa Anna.
 Rather than face a protracted conflict that would destroy the capital, negotiations were started again and an agreement was reached whereby there would be a ceasefire, and the rebels would be granted amnesty.